-where $S(\rho)$ is the Von-Neumann entropy of the mixed state ρ (see Section 2).
+Here, $S(\rho)$ is the von Neumann entropy of the mixed state $\rho$ (see Section 2).
 The problem QED is very natural from a physical point of view.
 It corresponds to the following task: we are given two mixed states, each given by a quantum circuit generating it, and we are asked to decide which mixed state has more entropy.
-This problem is, in particular, as hard as2 approximating the amount of entropy in a given mixed state (when again the mixed state is given by a circuit generating it).
+This problem is, in particular, as hard as approximating the amount of entropy in a given mixed state (when again the mixed state is given by a circuit generating it).
 We prove that QED is QSZK-complete.
-The proof follows the classical intuition which uses classical expanders to convert high entropy states to the completely mixed state, while keeping low-entropy states entropy-deficient.
-Indeed, our proof is an adaptation of the classical proof to quantum entropies, but it crucially depends on the use of quantum expanders replacing the classical expanders used in the classical proof.

-1Here we assume that a quantum circuit also designates a set of output qubits.
+The proof follows the classical intuition, which uses classical expanders to convert high entropy states to the completely mixed state, while keeping low-entropy states entropy-deficient.
+Indeed, our proof is an adaptation of the classical proof to quantum entropies, &lt;sup>1Here we assume that a quantum circuit also designates a set of output qubits.

-2Under Turing reductions.
+&lt;sup>2Under Turing reductions.